EU07A-002, formerly EU07-533, photographed at the Warszawa Wschodnia station on September 4, 2014.

 Another picture of this locomotive, taken at the Poznań Główny station on February 2, 2017.

 Modernization of railway lines in Poland, although comparatively slow in progress, has nonetheless created a need for passenger locomotives capable of at least 160 km/h.
-PKP InterCity, which operates most long-distance and international services, currently has only 46 EP09s and ten ES64U4s, which is not sufficient in view of increasing demands.
-Decision has therefore been taken to launch an extensive modernization of basic PKP passenger locomotive, the EU07/EP07.
-Earlier packages had been comparatively modest and maximum speed remained unchanged, at 125 km/h.
+In 2010 PKP InterCity, which operates most long-distance and international services, had only 46 EP09s and ten ES64U4s, which was not judged sufficient in view of increasing and expected demands.
+Decision was therefore taken to launch an extensive modernization of basic PKP passenger locomotive, the EU07/EP07.
+Earlier packages had been rather modest; in particular, maximum speed remained unchanged, at 125 km/h.

 In March 2010 EU07-495 (HCP 395/1988) was selected for modernization at the ZNTK Oleśnica repair works, with an intention to increase maximum speed to 140 km/h (later set at 160 km/h).
-In order to achieve this, new EY541X4 asynchronous traction engines were used, of much higher rating (800 kW, compared to 500 kW of earlier EE541 units) and axle roller bearings were fitted, as in earlier EP08s.
+In order to achieve this, new EY541X4 asynchronous traction motors were used, of much higher rating (800 kW, compared to 500 kW of earlier EE541 units) and axle roller bearings were fitted, as in earlier EP08s.
 Suspension was modified, additional dampers being provided for smoother running at high speed.
 Brakes were also modified and electrodynamic braking supplemented electro-pneumatic system.
 Cab interior was thoroughly modernized, with completely new control panel, new seats and air conditioning.
 Overall weight in working order was reduced to 80 tonnes.
-Externally ‘new’ locomotive, designated EU07A (‘A’ standing for asynchronous engines), can be distinguished by removed multiple control sockets, rectangular headlights with LED projectors, two front windows instead of three and only one door on each side.
+Externally ‘new’ locomotive, designated EU07A (factory type 303Ea, ‘A’ standing for asynchronous motors), can be easily distinguished by removed multiple control sockets, rectangular headlights with LED projectors, two front windows instead of three and only one door on each side.

 First EU07A, initially numbered EU07A-495 and soon renumbered EU07A-001, began factory tests in May 2011.
 Service tests began on December 12, with the ‘Fredro’ express train between Warsaw and Wrocław.
 Initially, due to comparatively high cost, PKP InterCity were rather hesitant in ordering further conversions, despite good results of service tests.
 However, having lost the EP09-035 (which crashed in March 2012), the company ordered two more from ZNTK Oleśnica in August.
 They were rebuilt from EU07-533 (EU07A-002) and EU07-494 (EU07A-003), and both were delivered in June 2014.
-Przewozy Regionalne, another major operator of the EU07s/EP07s, also intended to modernize some of them in similar manner; an order for six conversions from PESA was contemplated, but due to problems with financing the idea was abandoned.
+Przewozy Regionalne, another major operator of the EU07s/EP07s, also intended to modernize some of them in similar manner; an order for six conversions, to be completed by PESA, was contemplated, but due to problems with financing the idea was soon abandoned.
 Much less extensive modernization package was chosen instead, designated EP07P and retaining the maximum speed of 125 km/h.

 Main technical data